OglesbyArt/DetermineMostSimilarWork/README.md

             return new Date();
         }
     }

     //Desc:uses the last name and the first name of an artist to find a record
     //     in the file
-    //Post:
-    //Return: returns true if record is found or false if record is not found public int findFashionabilityValue(String afirstname, String alastname)
+    //Return: returns the fashionability value for that artist public int findFashionabilityValue(String afirstname, String alastname)
     {
-  // find locates a given investment record if it exists.
-  // Returns true if the investment is located, otherwise false.

         try
         {
             Artist a = new Artist();